mhausenblas/elsa/README.md

 ## Notes

-Apologies to all [Frozen](http://www.imdb.com/title/tt2294629/) fans, especially our kids, for hijacking the Elsa lable in this context.
+Apologies to all [Frozen](http://www.imdb.com/title/tt2294629/) fans, especially our kids, for hijacking the Elsa label in this context.
 I thought it's funny …